HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringAD.md

 ### Adjust app manifest

-1. From the app's **Overview** page, select the **Manifest** section.
+1. Under **Manage** page, select **Manifest**.
 A web-based manifest editor opens, allowing you to edit the manifest within the portal.
 2. Change the value of `accessTokenAcceptedVersion` from `null` to `2`.

 Before change: